pypa/pipx/docs/installation.md

 ### Note: Upgrading pipx from a pre-0.15.0.0 version to 0.15.0.0 or later
 When upgrading to pipx 0.15.0.0 or above from a pre-0.15.0.0 version, you must re-install all packages to take advantage of the new persistent pipx metadata files introduced in the 0.15.0.0 release.
 These metadata files store pip specification values, injected packages, any custom pip arguments, and more in each main package's venv.

-If you have no packages installed from a VCS source and no venvs with injected packages, you can do this by running `pipx reinstall-all`
+If you have no packages installed from a VCS source and no venvs with injected packages, you can do this by running `pipx reinstall-all`.

 If you have a packages installed from a VCS source or venvs with injected packages, you can reinstall packages manually using `pipx uninstall-all`, followed by `pipx install` and possibly `pipx inject`.